Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Framework

 \subsection{Categorizing by Information Change}

 Each selected edit is then labeled with its impact on the underlying sentence information: \textit{less}, \textit{same}, \textit{more} or \textit{different} information.
 Given the type of operation and change to information, we subsequently organize each edit into three linguistic families as defined by \citet{siddharthan2014survey}: \textbf{Lexical edits} perform simple changes in ``wording''.
 This includes paraphrasing (i.e., substitution that keeps the same information) and inconsequential trivial changes (e.g., inserting `the'). \textbf{Syntax edits} capture transformations to the \textit{distribution} of information, rather than substance.
 A split converts a candidate sentence to two sentences, a re-order edit re-arranges clauses or wording within a clause, and a structural edit modifies the voice, tense or clausal structure.
 Examples of structural edit sub-types are in Appendix \ref{sec:structure-edit-examples}. \textbf{Conceptual edits} modify underlying ideas conveyed by the text.
-A successful conceptual edit requires elaboration to add clarifying information absent from the input or generalization to delete unnecessary/complicated ideas.
-Therefore, a substitution, insertion or deletion may alter the content.
+A conceptual edit requires elaboration to add clarifying information or generalization to delete unnecessary/complicated ideas.